sieve-project/sieve/docs/demo.md

 <img src="time-travel-3.png" width="300">

 ### How does Sonar work (at a high level)?
-To detect time-travel bugs, Sonar will create the above time travel scenario to trigger the bugs.
+To detect time-travel bugs, Sonar will create the above time travel scenario in a [kind](https://kind.sigs.k8s.io/) cluster to trigger the bugs.
 The key challenge is to find out the approriate "harmful" status `S` that can lead to bugs when consumed by the controller.
 The following explains how Sonar detects a time-travel bug in [rabbitmq-operator](https://github.com/rabbitmq/cluster-operator).

 ### Prerequiste
 Some porting effort is required to use Sonar to test any controller.
 The detailed steps are in https://github.com/xlab-uiuc/sonar/blob/main/docs/port.md.
-We have already ported [rabbitmq-operator](https://github.com/rabbitmq/cluster-operator) in (as in https://github.com/xlab-uiuc/sonar/tree/main/test-rabbitmq-operator).
+We have already ported [rabbitmq-operator](https://github.com/rabbitmq/cluster-operator) (as in https://github.com/xlab-uiuc/sonar/tree/main/test-rabbitmq-operator).

-Before testing, we also need to build the kubernetes and rabbitmq-operator images:
+Before testing, we need to build the kubernetes and rabbitmq-operator images:
 ```
 python3 build.py -p kubernetes -m learn
 python3 build.py -p rabbitmq-operator -m learn